Hunger (Marvel Comics)

-The Hunger (Loxias Crown) is a fictional character appearing in the American comic books published by Marvel Comics.
+Hunger (Loxias Crown) is a fictional character appearing in the American comic books published by Marvel Comics.
 The character first appeared in Spider-Man #76 (January 1997) and was created by Howard Mackie.
 He is an enemy of Spider-Man, Blade, and Morbius.

-Matt Smith portrays a composite character partially inspired by the Hunger named Milo, whose birth name is Lucien, in the Sony's Spider-Man Universe (SSU) film Morbius (2022).
+Matt Smith portrays a composite character partially inspired by Hunger named Milo, whose birth name is Lucien, in the Sony's Spider-Man Universe (SSU) film Morbius (2022).

 Publication history

 Created by Howard Mackie, the character first appeared in Spider-Man #76 (January 1997).

 Fictional character biography

-Loxias Crown was an agent of Hydra equipped with armor that manipulated a mysterious energy known as darkforce.
-After killing the armor's creator, William Fields, Crown took Empire State University's staff and students hostage to locate Fields' notes on his armor's technology, but was defeated by Spider-Man and S.H.O.C.
-Crown next abducted Morbius the Living Vampire to perform experiments alongside Andrea Janson for Don Fortunato.
-Crown threatened Peter Parker until Todd Fields (now known as Neil Aiken) surrendered, teleporting the two youths to his secret base.
-But after Hammerhead killed his love and captured his three hostages, Crown took Hydra's airship to get revenge.
-He fought both Spider-Man and S.H.O.C. and prepared to overload the latter's armor in order to kill everyone, but Morbius attacked him and drained him dry while disappearing in the process.
+Loxias Crown is an agent of Hydra equipped with armor that manipulated a mysterious energy known as Darkforce.
+After killing the armor's creator, William Fields, Crown takes Empire State University's staff and students hostage to locate Fields' notes on his armor's technology, but is defeated by Spider-Man and S.H.O.C.
+Crown next abducts Morbius to perform experiments alongside Andrea Janson for Don Fortunato.
+Crown threatens Peter Parker until Todd Fields surrenders, teleporting the two to his secret base.
+After Hammerhead kills his love and captures his three hostages, Crown takes Hydra's airship to get revenge.
+Morbius attacks Crown and drains him dry before disappearing.

-Crown next lived in New York City's sewers as a pseudo-vampire named the Hunger, an enforcer of Senator Stuart Ward.
-He abducted innocent civilians and the Morlocks' leader Callisto to his lair beneath the streets.
-The Daily Bugle went to investigate but the Hunger knocked Parker out and took Betty Brant hostage.
-Spider-Man teamed up with Marrow to free the prisoners, much to the Hunger's annoyance.
-Flash Thompson distracted the Hunger, resulting in his defeat by Spider-Man and Marrow, but he escaped in energy form.
-The Hunger later attacked a clandestine meeting between the Kingpin and the Maggia, and turned a number of gangsters into his own small horde of pseudo-vampires.
-Blade the Vampire-Slayer and Spider-Man tracked the Hunger down to an abandoned Roxxon plant, where the Hunger fought the two superheroes until he fled after his horde's destruction.
+Due to Morbius's attack, Crown becomes a pseudo-vampire called Hunger.
+After Hunger begins abducting civilians, Spider-Man works with Marrow to free the prisoners, much to Hunger's annoyance.
+Flash Thompson distracts Hunger, resulting in his defeat by Spider-Man and Marrow, but he escapes in energy form.
+Hunger later attacks a clandestine meeting between the Kingpin and the Maggia, and turns a number of gangsters into pseudo-vampires.
+Blade and Spider-Man track Hunger down, but he manages to escape.

 In Blood Hunt, Hunger is killed by Union Jack following a failed attempt to conquer Manchester.